sfc-gh-osinger/SnowWatch/datasources/aws/README.md

 <img src="https://raw.githubusercontent.com/hashmapinc/SnowWatch/master/docs/source/sw-logo-large.png" alt="SnowWatch"/>

 # AWS Datasource
-The SNOWWATCH AWS Datasource is designed to be gather data about your AWS infrastructure in a private S3 bucket owned entirely by you.
+The SNOWWATCH AWS Datasource is designed to gather data about your AWS infrastructure in a private S3 bucket owned entirely by you.

-The data in this S3 bucket is formatted in such a way that Snowflake can easily ingest the data automatically as it arrives in your S3 bucket.
+We then setup ingestion pipelines from your S3 bucket into Snowflake for further analysis.
+The data in this S3 bucket is formatted in such a way that Snowflake can easily ingest the data as it arrives.

 ## Serverless
 This datasource leverages the [Serverless Framework](https://serverless.com/) to deploy a series of Lambda functions and Cloudformation templates to start organizing your AWS data seamlessly.